U.S. doctor's 'gutsy' move led to baby's cure from HIV

-JACKSON, Mississippi/CHICAGO, Illinois The doctor who cured an HIV infected baby for the first time is happier talking to children than to adults and is finding all the attention since the news came out a little overwhelming.
+JACKSON, Mississippi/CHICAGO, Illinois, March 6 (Reuters) - T he doctor who cured an HIV infected baby for the first time is happier talking to children than to adults and is finding all the attention since the news came out a little overwhelming.

 Dr. Hannah Gay and colleagues Dr. Katherine Luzuriaga of the University of Massachusetts and Dr. Deborah Persaud of Johns Hopkins University in Baltimore reported on the child's case at a medical meeting in Atlanta on Sunday.